Climate and Disaster Related Human Mobility

 Matthew Scott

-Leader of the Human Rights and the Environment Thematic Area
+Leader of the Human Rights and the Environment Thematic Area, Lund Office

 E-mail: matthew.scott@rwi.lu.se

 Matthew Scott is senior researcher and leader of the Human Rights and the Environment thematic area at the Raoul Wallenberg Institute of Human Rights and Humanitarian Law.
 He is also associate professor and adjunct senior lecturer at the Faculty of Law at Lund University.
 His work focuses on integrating social science perspectives with international legal standards to promote context-sensitive, human rights-based law, policy and practice relating to disaster risk reduction and climate change adaptation.
 This work is guided by the Framework for Integrating Rights and Equality (FIRE), which he has pioneered through a series of collaborations with academic and development partners in Asia-Pacific, Africa and Europe.
 His primary area of expertise concerns human mobility in the context of disasters and climate change, on which he has published widely.
-Current research and programming interests concern urban climate-related human mobility, building resilience to pandemic risk, and rights-based climate adaptation using the FIRE framework.
+His current research and programming interest focuses on the role of justice sector actors in preventing and responding to environmental displacement.
+He leads the Institute’s contribution to the Climate Mobility Case Database, which compiles and summarises judicial and quasi-judicial decisions concerning all forms of internal and cross-border environmental (im)mobility from around the world.

 At Lund University he convenes the introduction to human rights law course and the short course on human rights law, the environment and climate change on the LLM in international human rights law programme.
 He also lectures on the MSc programme in disaster risk reduction and climate change adaptation.